Source-available software

 Source-available software is software released through a source code distribution model that includes arrangements where the source can be viewed, and in some cases modified, but without necessarily meeting the criteria to be called open-source.
 The licenses associated with the offerings range from allowing code to be viewed for reference to allowing code to be modified and redistributed for both commercial and non-commercial purposes.

+Some source-available software licenses, classified as noncompete licenses, are closed-source software licenses that have been created by modifying an open-source software license to include a restriction that prohibits using the licensed software to compete with the developer.
+These anti-competitive restrictions create a vendor lock-in effect by steering users toward establishing a separate agreement with the developer for commercial use of the software.

 Distinction from free and open-source software

 Any software is source-available in the broad sense as long as its source code is distributed along with it, even if the user has no legal rights to use, share, modify or even compile it.
 It is possible for a software to be both source-available software and proprietary software (e.g. id Software's Doom).

 In contrast, the definitions of free software and open-source software are much narrower.
 Free software and/or open-source software is also always source-available software, but not all source-available software is also free software and/or open-source software.
 This is because the official definitions of those terms require considerable additional rights as to what the user can do with the available source (including, typically, the right to use said software, with attribution, in derived commercial products).

 In the broad sense, any FOSS license is a source-available license.
 In the narrow sense, the term source-available specifically excludes FOSS software.